CeleritasML/eli5c/data_creation/README.md

 ### Citation Information

-This dataset is not published by any paper.
+This dataset is not published in any paper.

 ### Contributions